alexeysas/sdc-behavioral-cloning/writeup_template.md

 So, I've just tried simple solution: if np.abs(angle) < 0.1 I am not adding this data to the model.
 This worked as a charm - car was able to complete half of the road succsesfuly.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Additionaly, I tried different augumentation techniques trying to improve deiving behaviour:
+* Added flipped images with reversed angle
+* Trying to add images from left and right camera with corresponsing angle adjustement (not working well for me though with any   parameters - so removed this in final model, it looks like to use this technique correctly - more complex algorithm is required)

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end  vehicle is able to drive autonomously around the track without leaving the road.

+#### Data colection and training stategy

+The next goal was to make model drive autonomusly on the second track.
+Model is clearly overfitting for the first truck as car dirves out of the road as soon as simulation started for the second track.

+So to prevent overfitting and train model to drive on the second track.
+I've collected two laps of data for the second track and continue model tuning.

+Additionaly I've collected additional recovery data for the places where model fall out of the road

-####2.
-Final Model Architecture
+#### Final Model Architecture

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes